 Article Summary: Facts don’t sell.
 Stats don’t persuade.
 People and their stories do.
 Tell your competitive intelligence data story every time through the eyes of your audience.
 Put your message, supporting points, data, facts, and figures into a meaningful context.
 Make them tangible.
-Weave together content, interpretation, fact, passion, and a call to action into your storytelling with data.
+Weave together content, interpretation, fact, passion, and a call to action into your data with storytelling.
 By connecting the competitive intelligence data story to your peers, managers, and executive team in their words and according to their priorities, you will increase the value of your conclusions and recommendations.
 Great business (data) stories do not tell us only what we should know; they tell us what we should do, and why we should do it.

 Tell Your (Data) Business Story – Eight Steps to Inspire Your Audience